Mto wa Mbu

 Tuk-tuk tour

-Tuk-tuk is one of the best transports at Mto Wa Mbu that facilitates the carriage of the local people of that particular area, including the tourists.
+Tuk-tuk is one of the best forms of transport at Mto Wa Mbu, and it facilitates the carriage of the local people of that particular area, including the tourists.

 It is also one of the tourist attractions in this particular place.